autonome/metafluff/posts/2017/07/21/i-am-a-tab-hoarder/index.md

 ---
 layout: post
-title: The New Firefox and Ridiculous Numbers of Tabs
+title: "The New Firefox and Ridiculous Numbers of Tabs"
 published_at: 2017-07-21
 date: 2017-07-21
 tags: Firefox, Performance, Tabs